 The Denver Film Society is proud to support Colorado production.
 Please check out our featured projects that are part of our fiscal sponsorship program and consider donating to help them complete their work.

-Having declared truth officially on holiday, our heroine Lucy drags an initially hesitant Brock into one playful con after another testing his propriety to the core.
+Lucy with the Truth – Having declared truth officially on holiday, our heroine Lucy drags an initially hesitant Brock into one playful con after another testing his propriety to the core.
 As Brock begins to let his guard down and finds liberation in lying, he sees their antics are having serious effects.
-While he vacillates between his moral attachment to truth and his desire to win the lady over, Lucy convinces Brock to go along with just one more scheme.

 Schlitzie: One of Us is a love letter to the 4-foot-tall performer, who was born with microcephaly and made his most notable cultural impact via the 1932 classic Freaks.
 The doc examines how he touched the hearts of many people and made an impact on pop culture while imparting a hopeful message.

 The Heels Have Eyes: A Dragumentary is an intimate look behind the makeup of one of the most fascinating subcultures to captivate popular culture: drag performance.
-Through the lives of the “Diva Dozen” – the cream of the drag crop in Denver, Colorado including global sensation and RUPAUL’S DRAG RACE alum Nina Flowers – you’ll meet the men (and women) who have chosen drag as their art and who best illustrate the past, present and future of drag and just what it takes to bring a new persona to life.
+Through the lives of the “Diva Dozen”, you’ll meet the men (and women) who have chosen drag as their art and just what it takes to bring a new persona to life.

-Told through the experiences of an American mother who operates an orphanage in postwar Sierra Leone, the short documentary film sheds light on how a government riven with corruption allows its most vulnerable citizens — orphaned children — to be used as pawns by crooked officials, illegal adoption agencies and human traffickers.
+The Raining Season – Told through the experiences of an American mother who operates an orphanage in postwar Sierra Leone, the short documentary film sheds light on how a government was riven with corruption allows its most vulnerable citizens — orphaned children — to be used as pawns by crooked officials, illegal adoption agencies, and human traffickers.